MarvinTeichmann/pyvision/tutorial/README.md

 Pyvision Tutorial
 ==================

-This tutorial contains a minimalistic `hello world` pyvision project.
+This tutorial contains a minimalistic "Hello, World!" pyvision project.
 This setup can be used as template for your own projects.

 Setup
 ------